nooratef/Software_Project/README.md

 # Software_Project
- A web app provides many services to a store owner and user of the application Main Services :
--Sign Up As A Normal User
+ A web app provides many services to a store owner and user of the application -----> -Sign Up As A Normal User
 -Sign Up As An administrator
 -Login of both of them